By Dr. Cole, FUE Hair Transplant Pioneer

 donor count

 As I contemplated his concerns further, I realized the obvious.
 Density studies without regular patterns create areas of high densities and areas of low densities.
-This was confirmed in my own patients where I average 45 grafts per square centimeter.
-Multiple measurements of postoperative density confirmed that in some areas I created 60 grafts per sq. cm, but in other areas, the density was 30, 40, or 50 grafts per sq. cm.
-In other words, one has to take an average density to derive an average density and my average density has been 45 grafts per square centimeter for some time.
+This was confirmed in my own patients, where I averaged 45 grafts per square centimeter.
+Multiple measurements of postoperative density confirmed that in some areas, I created 60 grafts per sq. cm, but in other areas, the density was 30, 40, or 50 grafts per sq. cm.
+In other words, one has to take an average density to derive an average density, and my average density has been 45 grafts per square centimeter for some time.

 The Ideal Yield